The Summer Wind

 Tom Colvin has long been recognized as one of the leading designers of steel boats and his books on steel boatbuilding are required reading for anyone interested in the use of steel in naval architecture.
 His boats have long been known for their rugged seaworthiness.
 He's also been a longtime proponent of the lug or Chinese Junk rig and its application in western boats.

 It's easy to contact us.
-For ticket information, call 215-900-7758.
-To contact the ship directly or to inquire about private charters, just email us here:
+Get info, check availability and buy tickets online at or call Zerve at (800) 979-3370.
+To contact the ship directly or to inquire about private charters, call us at (215) 900-7758 or just e-mail us here: